grantcurell/dell-performance-tuning/bios.md

 #### Interleaving on AMD vs Intel

 In current gen processors, at time of writing Dell 15G Milan (AMD)/Icelake (Intel), there is a significant difference between AMD and Intel.
-AMD includes a setting called NUMAs per Core
+AMD includes a setting called [NUMAs Per Core (NPS)](./resources/pdfs/56338_1.00_pub.pdf) which affects interleaving.
+When NPS is anything more than 1 instead of distributing each increment of the interleave size across different channels it will move between each of the NUMA nodes and channels.

+NPS is not a consideration on Intel servers.

+#### What should you pick?

+##### AMD
+If you are looking to maximize performance, first it is key to populate